DavidFirth/blog/docs/_posts/2023-01-05-f93-citations-and-history.md

 _This will be the second egocentric post in succession --- for which, apologies in advance!
 (It's a sign of age, I suspect.)_

-This year will see the 30th anniversary of the publication of my most-cited research paper.
+This year will see the 30th anniversary of the publication of my most-cited research paper, which developed a general method for bias reduction of maximum likelihood estimates.
 I'll write a few notes below (section 2) about the paper's history.
 But first, to the main reason for this blog post: something that seems odd in the recent citation data.

 # 1. Why does citation growth seem to be slowing?